The 25 Top Things to Do in La Paz Mexico + Practical Tips

 If you’re on a budget, you can find plenty of pocket-friendly lodgings here, but La Paz has upscale hotels and luxury accommodations as well.

-With so many different restaurants, things to do, and popular sites, the average expenditure of a vacation in La Paz can be incredibly great value if you know your way around the city.
+With so many different restaurants, things to do, and popular sites, the average expenditure of a vacation in La Paz can be an incredibly great value if you know your way around the city.

-Do You Need a Car in La Paz Mexico?
+Do You Need a Car in La Paz, Mexico?

 A car will come in handy in La Paz, but it’s not a necessity, depending on your lifestyle.